formsandflows/PACo/Components/PACo_CommandBar_Item_A.md

 This is a responsive canvas component.
 The width of the canvas component instance must be configured as: `Self.cmp_Width`

+This canvas component has its "OnReset" property configured.
+When a canvas component instance is reset, the text shown is reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.

 ## Custom properties